mrmcc3/vibing-dev/blog/why-apex.md

 Which entities need record-keeping?
 What if we don't know what historical questions might be asked?
 Do we store complete state snapshots or just diffs?
-Event sourcing?
 What's the schema and will it conflict as the rest of the system evolves?
-Oh no, migrations become even harder?
-Wait can a bug accidentally erase history? 😱 How do we index temporal data?
+Migrations become even harder - oh no. Wait, can a bug accidentally erase history? 😱 How do we index temporal data?
 Will queries be more challenging?
 What about read performance?
 Write performance?
 Storage costs?
 User experience?

 Maybe the biggest red flag: these questions have nothing to do with your actual problem.
 They're related to the tool.
 It's pure accidental complexity.

-> When a tool makes simple things complex, it's usually the wrong tool for the
+When a tool makes simple things complex, it's usually the wrong tool for the job.
-> job.

 ### Leaving value on the table

 The OLTP database has ownership of its entities to provide transactions that change their state.
 But immutable records can't change!
-They are not bound to the databases transaction scope.
+They are not bound to a specific location.
+By storing them in OLTP databases, we're artificially constraining them to the database's transaction scope.

 Information is the perfect candidate for being close to where it's needed.
-We take something that could be everywhere and constrain it to be somewhere.
-Creating artificial scarcity in a landscape of abundant global storage and content delivery networks.
+The world is increasingly more connected, storage is abundant and cheap.
+Yet in this approach we choose to keep it isolated.

-> We're under-utilizing one of the most distribution-friendly types of data.
+We're under-utilizing one of the most distribution-friendly types of data.

-## OLAP for everything?

-State transitions are either coordinated or they're not.
-If your problem demands strict constraints there's no middle ground for "mostly transactional" where it's fine to break the rules.
-Lost writes and ambiguous states often manifest as severe outcomes with unacceptable consequences.
-Fortunately, we've mostly agreed this is a bad idea.

-Contrast this with using OLTP for information: Some extra complexity for record keeping and underutilized distribution potential.
-Those problems seem tolerable by comparison.

 ## Release the Records!